 - Laptop in good working order: You will need a good reliable machine with good battery life since this is what you will use to monitor and make changes on race day.
 It is highly recommended to use Google Chrome as your browser since it has proven to be the most reliable.
 Tablets and phones are not recommended, however chromebooks have proven to be reliable for race timing.

-- Heavy Duty Tape (Duck tape or Gaffer’s tape): This is primarily to attach the timing loops to paved surfaces, but can also be handy for solving all sorts of issues that come up.
+- Heavy Duty Tape (Gaffer’s tape): This is primarily to attach the timing loops to paved surfaces, but can also be handy for solving all sorts of issues that come up.

 - Cordless Drill with fully charged battery: This is essential for attaching the timing loop to a wet surface.